 PARTITION _p20211101000000 VALUES LESS THAN ('2021-11-01 00:00:00') ENGINE = InnoDB,

-In this scenario, you can manually add partitions before inserted values reach the transition point.
+You can manually add partitions before inserted values reach the transition point.
 However, data insertion may fail due to accidental operations.
-If you create an interval range partitioned table, partitions can be automatically created to ensure prompt data insertion.
+Using an interval range partitioned table eliminates this risk by ensuring partitions are created automatically on demand.

-The number of automatically created partitions is limited because a maximum of 8,192 partitions can be created.
-You can use interval range partitioning with the partitioned table lifecycle management solution to create partitions and migrate the partitions where cold data is located to OSS on a regular basis.
+You can use interval range partitioning with the partitioned table lifecycle management solution to create partitions and migrate cold data partitions to Object Storage Service (OSS) on a regular schedule, keeping the active partition count manageable.